 Human Rights System

-"John Humphrey is the father of the modern human rights system."
-Nelson Mandela
+"John Humphrey is the founder of the modern human rights system." - Nelson Mandela

 Inspired by a letter from John Humphreys widow, Dr. Margaret Kunstler Humphrey, the Hampton Town Council established an ad hoc committee which has evolved into an incorporated, charitable foundation.
 The Foundation's mandate has been to find appropriate ways to honour and continue the legacy of John Humphrey.

 On March 31, 2019, Hampton we had the priviledge of welcoming Siyabulela Mandela to Hampton to visit the John Peters Humphrey Credo.
 He was gracious with his time and spent the morning talking and visiting the Credo, museum and Station 33.

 Our mission is to provide an ongoing tribute to John Peters Humphrey by educating individuals of all ages about his life and accomplishments; to provide a venue to learn about John Peters Humphrey and his work; and to educate people about human rights.